County of Namur: Origins

+12th and 13th centuries

+After Henry's death, a fierce succession war broke out between his sister's son Baldwin V, Count of Hainaut, and Henry's daughter Ermesinde.
+Baldwin V, who also became count of Flanders, eventually received the county of Namur, while Ermesinde received the Ardennes counties of Luxembourg, Laroche and Durbuy.

+The counties of Flanders, Hainaut and Namur didn't remain united for long, eventually coming into the hands of the descendants of three different lines of descendants of Baldwin's daughters.
+In 1263 the count of Namur, Baldwin II of Courtenay, sold his county to the count of Flanders, Guy of Dampierre.
+A branch of the house of Dampierre ruled until 1429.
+In 1421 John III sold the right to inherit Namur to the Duke of Burgundy, Philip the Good, who was also count of Flanders.
+Philip became count of Namur on John's death in 1429.
+Namur, Flanders, Hainaut, Luxembourg, Brabant, and Holland became united under Philip of Burgundy.

 The Burgundian and Habsburg periods

-After the county of Namur was bought by Philip the Good, he integrated it into a large territorial and political union, called the Burgundian Netherlands.
-From the 15th century on, the Southern Netherlands (and with it the county of Namur) were ruled by the Habsburgs.
-Under their new rule, the military importance of the city of Namur steadily grew.
-The Burgundians and Habsburgs strengthened the city and built new walls around it.
+Philip the Good integrated the county of Namur into a large territorial and political union, called the Burgundian Netherlands.
+From the 15th century on, the county of Namur, along with the rest of the Netherlands, were ruled by the Habsburgs.
+During this period, the Burgundians and Habsburgs strengthened the city and built new walls around it.
 During the 16th and 17th centuries, the city became an important military stronghold, and was repeatedly besieged for this reason.

-The Spanish period

-During the Spanish period (16th and 17th century), Namur received a bishopric's seat.
-The Spanish king Philip II wanted to turn Namur into a catholic bastion as a bulwark against the rise of Calvinism.
-Thus, Philip II required several religious orders to establish themselves in Namur.
-In consequence, the city gained a specific catholic character.
-Philip II also managed to make considerable reïnforcements to the Citadel of Namur.
+The Spanish king Philip II wanted to turn Namur into a Roman Catholic bastion as a bulwark against the rise of Calvinism.
+Namur received a bishopric's seat in 1559 and several religious orders were required to establish themselves in Namur.
+In consequence, the city gained a specific Catholic character.
+Philip II also managed to make considerable reinforcements to the Citadel of Namur.
 In 1577, Philip II sent Don Juan of Austria to the Netherlands as the new governor.
 In Namur, Don Juan received Margaret of Valois (the sister of the French king), and organised a magnificent celebration in her honor.

 Troubled times and changing rulers

 Namur has had a crucial military role throughout history.
 After the Spanish period, the strategically important city was repeatedly besieged.
-In 1692, the troops of Louis XIV of France took the city after a lengthy and furious siege.
+In 1692, the troops of Louis XIV took the city after a lengthy and furious siege.
 Louis and his legendary military engineer Sébastien Le Prestre de Vauban personally oversaw the siege.
 Three years later, in 1695, William III of Orange retook Namur.
 But the Dutch occupation did not last long.
 At the Treaty of Utrecht of 1713, the Southern Netherlands came under the rule of the Austrian house of Habsburg.
 Though the Austrians ruled over the city, the strategically important citadel remained in the hands of the Dutch.
 The Austrian rule returned peace and calm to the Netherlands.